nitzan-hailo/hailo-apps-infra/README.md

 2. Install the Python Package

-    We recommend running it within a virtual environment.
+    Ensure you are inside a virtual environment with Pyhailort installed.
+Then, run the following command:
     ```shell script
     pip install -v -e .
     ```